ehmatthes/pcc_2e/beyond_pcc/ai_player.md

             self.ai_game._update_screen()
 ```

-We first assign the `self.ai_game.ship` object to a variable called `ship`, so we don't have to type out the longer reference repeatedly.
+We first assign the `self.ai_game.ship` object to a variable called `ship`, so we don't have to type out the longer reference repeatedly (1).
 We do the same for `screen_rect`.

 Then we run through three cases:

 - If the ship is not moving at all, the game must have just started.
-In this case, we set `moving_right` to `True`.
+In this case, we set `moving_right` to `True` (2).
-- If the ship is moving right and the right side of the ship is within 10 pixels of the right side of the screen, we change directions.
+- If the ship is moving right and the right side of the ship is within 10 pixels of the right side of the screen, we change directions (3).
 Changing directions when the ship is 10 pixels from the edge prevents issues where the ship's position doesn't match the screen edge exactly.
 We set `moving_right` to `False`, and set `moving_left` to `True`.
 Remember if both of these are `True`, the ship will move both directions at once and remain in the same position.
-- If the ship is moving left and it gets within 10 pixels of the left edge of the screen, we change directions.
+- If the ship is moving left and it gets within 10 pixels of the left edge of the screen, we change directions (4).

 That's it!
 Now when you run the game the ship will sweep right and left, firing constantly.
 It will clear the first screen, and probably many more screens if you let it.

-[video?]
+[video 2]

 [top](#top)